GSA/plainlanguage.gov/_pages/guidelines/web/write-effective-links.md

     link: 'https://content-guide.18f.gov/urls-and-filenames/#link-text'
 ---

 Links are about both content and navigation.
 Effective link names are key to satisfying your customers.
 Eyetracking studies show that links written in plain language are the most effective.
-Plain-language links are written clearly so that the user understands exactly where the link will take them.
+Plain language links are written clearly so that the user understands exactly where the link will take them.

 - Link names should be the same as the page name linked to.
 - Don't use the full name of a document or program as a link name.